Free Things to Do in Belize brochure! US and Canadian residents fill out our form below. Or scroll down for recommendations below.

 Related blog post: Flying vs. driving within Belize

-This Mayan ruin is close to Belize City and many companies offer half-day tours.
-If you are on Belize Adventure Week this is one of the only things you could do for the day and get back in time for our 4:30 p.m. meeting.
-The Biltmore hotel tour desk can book you on a tour, or write email@example.com to reserve a tour in advance.
+This Mayan ruin is close to the Belize airport, and many companies offer half-day tours.
+If you are arriving a day early for Belize Adventure Week this is one of the only things you could do for the day and get back in time for your flight to Dangriga.
+The Biltmore hotel tour desk can book you on a tour.
 (Altun Ha photo by Tom Kaniewski.)
 For more information on all Belize Mayan ruins, visit this page on our website.

 Related blog post: Altun Ha Mayan ruin